rr326/core/homeassistant/components/ll_notify/README.md

 1. `call_service` - Call a hass service
 2. `fire_event` - Fire a hass event
-3. `js_fire_event` - Fire a Javascript event, solely in the ui.
+3. `js_fire_event` - Fire a Javascript event, solely in the browser.

 You can trigger one action, or multiple actions.
 See the example dashboard above.

 ## Missing Alertify features
 I have NOT implemented every Alertify feature.
-I'm not sure it would be possible or even useful.
+I'm not sure it would be useful to do so.

 Alertify's [notifications](https://alertifyjs.com/notifier.html) are implemented fully and are quite easy to use.